-()Note: The regulator should be replaced no more than ten years after manufacture.
+(i) Note: The regulator should be replaced no more than ten years after manufacture.

-WARNING: To ensure the safe working of the en-route heating, any replacement high pressure hoses must be of thensame type as the original fitted.
+AWARNING: To ensure the safe working of the en-route heating, any replacement high pressure hoses must be of the same type as the original fitted.
 They must have the safety valve to ensure that the gas does not leak out in the event of damage to the pipework in the event of a collision.

-WARNNG: When travelling using the en-route system all other LPG appliance shut off valves must be in the closed position including the fridge, cooker, water, heater etc.
+WARNING: When travelling using the enroute system all other LPG appliance shut off valves must be in the closed position including the fridge, cooker, water, heater etc.

-Note: It is dangerous and illegal to operate other LPG appliances whilst travelling
+() Note: It is dangerous and illegal to operate other LPG appliances whilst travelling

-WARNNG: Never allow modifications or repairs of electrical or LPG systems ans appliances except by qualified persons.
+WARNING: Never allow modifications or repairs of electrical or LPG systems ans appliances except by qualified persons.

-WARNNG: When leaving the caravan for any period of time or storage always turn off the gas cylinder.
+WARNING: When leaving the caravan for any period of time or storage always turn off the gas cylinder.